 Diabetes, UV light exposure, smoking, and even certain medications are all critical risks to consider.
 People with a family history of cataracts should know that genetics can also play a role.
 Those with fewer risk factors leading to cataracts may delay the onset of vision complications.

 While those with more risk factors should take extra care to ensure their eye health is taken care of.
-Annual eye exams remain the best way to monitor eye health and correctly spot any potential vision-threatening conditions.
+Annual eye exams remain the best way to monitor eye health and correctly spot potential vision-threatening conditions.

 Prevention